 Indians’ health consciousness―or perhaps just worry over their health―is even showing up in spending on health insurance, another industry benefitting from rising incomes.
 Worries about health are understandable, especially for those who live in India’s major cities, whose air quality is among the worst in the world, according to the World Health Organization.9 The pollution is unlikely to abate anytime soon, as the passenger vehicle market is growing faster than any other sizable market in the world.10 And speaking of cars, we could turn to the world’s largest car market―also the world’s largest emerging market―China.
 But that discussion can wait for another day.11

 For now, suffice it to say that the facts show that the rumors of the demise of the emerging market consumer are greatly exaggerated.

+This blog was originally published on May 17, 2016.
 For additional insights on potentially profitable long-term trends, view the full archive of George Evans’ GrowthSpotting series.

 Mutual funds are subject to market risk and volatility.
 Shares may gain or lose value.

 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.
 Emerging and developing market investments may be especially volatile.

 These views represent the opinions of OppenheimerFunds, Inc. and are not intended as investment advice or to predict or depict the performance of any investment.
 These views are as of the publication date, and are subject to change based on subsequent developments.

 The mention of specific sectors, regions, and securities does not constitute a recommendation on behalf of OppenheimerFunds, Inc